 Land Rover Defender

 Back in 2020, the return of the Land Rover Defender marked one of the most iconic new vehicle unveilings.
-For 2024, three configurations are available.
+Three basic configurations are available.
 There’s the Defender 90 two-door, the Defender 110 four-door, and the Defender 130 three-row large SUV version of the storied nameplate.
 The off-roading pride of Jaguar Land Rover has a reputation to uphold, and it does so with a two-speed transfer case and permanent all-wheel drive.
 Centre and rear slip limiting are configurable through the touchscreen infotainment system, and the available Terrain Response 2 system will recognize the driving surface and configure the vehicle to respond appropriately without driver input.
 In Canada, four accessory packs and 170 individual accessories are available for the two models.
-For 2024, the Defender 90 starts at an MSRP of $77,300, the Defender 110 starts from $78,900, and the Defender 130 starts at $96,900.
+2025 pricing has not yet been announced, but the 2024 Land Rover Defender 90 started in Canada at $77,500, the Defender 110 started from $79,100, and the Defender 130 started at $97,100.
+The Land Rover Defender OCTA joins the line-up for 2025 as an ultra-luxury contender with a beastly 626 hp V8 sourced from BMW and even more off-road upgrades.
+The 2025 Land Rover Defender OCTA starts in Canada at $195,940.

 Land Rover Defender Review